Skip to main content

 Kniphofia 'Redhot Popsicle' - RED HOT POKER 'REDHOT POPSICLE'

-Cinnamon red flowers on short, narrow grassy leaves and compact plants = suitable for smaller gardens or smaller beds.
+Delicate and exotic looking cinnamon red flowers with short, narrow, grassy leaves.
+This compact plant is suitable for smaller gardens or smaller beds.

 Free blooming and re-blooming.
 Loved by hummingbirds!